 The Problem with “No Pain, No Gain”

-If you’re training for athletic competition with a healthy body and if you wish to get the most out of your abilities and performance, the dictum “no pain, no gain” makes sense.
+If you’re training for an athletic competition with a healthy body and if you wish to get the most out of your abilities and performance, the dictum “no pain, no gain” makes sense.
 In order to improve speed, strength, endurance, and specific physical skills we need to push our bodies to their limits.

 But in the context of relieving chronic pain and employing various stretching and other exercise modalities, the dictum “no pain, no gain” makes no sense whatsoever.
 Such a mindset runs counter to how our physiology, and especially our nervous system, operates.
 Rather than helping us to relieve pain such a mindset tends to perpetuate a cycle of re-aggravation.
 If you’ve ever diligently performed all the exercises you got from physical therapy and found yourself in more pain afterwards than before you started there’s a chance that…